tdogtoken/pitcoinwallet/README.md

+# We are updated, please re-download PitcoinWalletLinux and PitcoinCLI.
+And re-mine your new Pitcoin.
 # Pitcoin Updated Wallet Linux 64 bit :

 # Pitcoin Wallet Linux Version should work on any Linux Distros such as Ubuntu Debian Fedora and so on.